 Placing/Removing – The basic interaction for cAR devices is placing the device on top of the augmentable object.
 Upon contact, the device tries to identify the object below and respond to it.
 In simple cases the device can respond to simple properties like color or type (e.g. text, drawing, skin, paint, etc.).
 In complex cases the device has a model of the underlying object (e.g. a PDF of the printed paper document).
 Conversely, removing the cAR device from the object can be interpreted as an implicit interaction techni-que and respond to it.
 This interaction is similar to the one studied in tabletop systems [REF, REF], with the difference that it is the tangible device the one responding to it.

-Translation – A user can translate a cAR device horizontally (in X and Y).
+Translation – A user can translate a cAR device horizontally (in X and Y direction).
 The device can interpret movement in each axis as input.
 An application can use translation in X and Y to translate a virtual plane accordingly and maintain a correspondence between such virtual plane and the real object.

 Rotation – The device can also interpret the rotation of the device as input.
 This rotation can either be relative to the original placement or to the object’s “north”.
 Similar to translation, an application can use changes in rotation to rotate the virtual plane accordingly and preserve spatial alignment.